Austinuc/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8-24_hours.c | Prints every minute of the day starting from 00:00 to 23:59
 9-times_table.c | Print 9 times table
-10-add.c | Returns the sum of two integers
+10-add.c | Returns the sum of two integers 11-print_to_98.c | Prints all natural numbers from n to 98